32 Aerodynamics of Finite Wings

 Drag polars for a commercial airplane at subsonic and transonic flight Mach numbers.

 Another example of a drag polar is for a legacy military fighter airplane, shown below.
 In this case, the results are for subsonic and transonic flight, as well as for supersonic flight.
 Again, the rapid increase in drag is apparent as transonic conditions are encountered and supersonic flight is approached.
-Notice that the aircraft has a lift-to-drag ratio of only about 3 in supersonic flight.
-For a military aircraft, it is the usual practice to determine another form of the drag polar as a function of the load factor, i.e., for maneuvering flight.
+Notice that the airplane has a lift-to-drag ratio of only about 3 in supersonic flight.
+For a military airplane, it is the usual practice to determine another form of the drag polar as a function of the load factor, i.e., for maneuvering flight.

 Drag polars for a military fighter airplane for subsonic, transonic and supersonic flight Mach numbers.

-Worked Example #5 – Finding the lift-to-drag ratio of a wing
+Check Your Understanding #5 – Finding the lift-to-drag ratio of a wing

 The drag coefficient C_D of a particular airplane design is described by the equation